bhattajay005-web/Blood-Bank-Management-system-using-C/README.md

 # Blood-Bank-Management-system-using-C
+Objective
+-To implement the Data Structres concept in real world application.
+About
-This is our project for PBL organise  by our university GEHU we member of team  Devbhoomi Coder
+-This is our project for PBL organise  by our university GEHU we are the members of Team Devbhoomi Coder.We are 3 semester Students of Btech CSE,We created this under the guidance of our mentor.
+Added a section in README.md to describe each team member’s role and contribution to the project.
+- Ajay Bhatt:
+- Himanshu Jayara:
+- Anuj Negi:
+- Kanishka Gupta: